 Any road legal car can drive on the Nordschleife during touristenfahrten (tourist driving).
 TF is usually held on weekday evenings and weekends, but this can sometimes change depending on any booked events.Tickets are €25 per lap during weekdays and €30 a lap at weekends.

 We believe the best way to experience the Nordschleife, is by using one of our rental cars as they are fully insured and maintained to the highest standard.
 Almost all UK car insurance policies specifically exclude the Nordschleife from their insurance cover.

-You can rent any of our cars for track days at the Nürburging, SPA, or Zandvoort.
+You can rent any of our cars for track days at the Nürburging or Spa-Francorchamps.
 You can also rent for tourist driving (TF) at the Nordschleife.
 You can choose to pick the car up from Ring Garage, or we can bring it to the track for you.

 Please bring your driving licence and proof of ID when you come to rent a car.
 It takes about 30 minutes to do the paperwork and then you will be on the road, or track!

 We hope this does not happen, but should the worst happen, there is insurance on each car.
 You would have to pay the insurance excess charge, which is different depending on the car.
 You would also have to pay for recovery back to Ring Garage and any damage to the track if the crash happens on the Nordschleife.

 Whilst this may sound scary, most private car insurance policies DO NOT cover the Nürburgring, so it is far safer taking one of our rentals than taking your own car and crashing!